 October 2016 to end of March 2017: Chiang Mai, Thailand

 We have spent almost 6 months in the small town of Chiang Mai in northern Thailand.
 A magnificent experience that we had reviewed here.
-To find all our articles on Thailand, it’s this way.
+To find all our articles about Thailand, it’s this way.

 End of May 2017 to July 2017: Lausanne, Switzerland

 We came back to live with my dad in Switzerland.
 The reasons for this were that we had finally decided to set up an official structure for our website development company.
-In short, many weeks between notaries, paperwork, insurers, more paperwork, accountants and re-paperwork, all interspersed with a few escapades
+In short, a few weeks between notaries, paperwork, insurers, more paperwork, accountants and re-paperwork, all interspersed with a few escapades